Adam777Z/lifx/README.md

 A simple app to control LIFX lights over the Internet.

-Available on multiple platforms as a desktop app (built using Electron) and on the web as a Progressive Web App (PWA) that can be installed.
+Available on multiple platforms on the web as a Progressive Web App (PWA) that can be installed and as a desktop app (built using Electron).

 Requires your LIFX personal access token, get it [here](https://cloud.lifx.com/).